Connect to the master node using SSH

 Secure Shell (SSH) is a network protocol you can use to create a secure connection to a remote computer.
 After you make a connection, the terminal on your local computer behaves as if it is running on the remote computer.
 Commands you issue locally run on the remote computer, and the command output from the remote computer appears in your terminal window.

-Using SSH to connect to the master node gives you the ability to monitor and interact with the cluster.
-You can issue Linux commands on the master node, run applications such as Hive and Pig interactively, browse directories, read log files, and so on.
-You can also create a tunnel in your SSH connection to view the web interfaces hosted on the master node.
+Using SSH to connect to the primary node gives you the ability to monitor and interact with the cluster.
+You can issue Linux commands on the primary node, run applications such as Hive and Pig interactively, browse directories, read log files, and so on.
+You can also create a tunnel in your SSH connection to view the web interfaces hosted on the primary node.
 For more information, see View web interfaces hosted on Amazon EMR clusters.

-To connect to the master node using SSH, you need the public DNS name of the master node.
-In addition, the security group associated with the master node must have an inbound rule that allows SSH (TCP port 22) traffic from a source that includes the client where the SSH connection originates.
+To connect to the primary node using SSH, you need the public DNS name of the primary node.
+In addition, the security group associated with the primary node must have an inbound rule that allows SSH (TCP port 22) traffic from a source that includes the client where the SSH connection originates.
 You may need to add a rule to allow an SSH connection from your client.
-For more information about modifying security group rules, see Control network traffic with security groups and Adding rules to a security group in the Amazon EC2 User Guide for Linux Instances.
+For more information about modifying security group rules, see Control network traffic with security groups for your Amazon EMR cluster and Adding rules to a security group in the Amazon EC2 User Guide.

-Retrieve the public DNS name of the master node
+Retrieve the public DNS name of the primary node

-You can retrieve the master public DNS name using the Amazon EMR console and the Amazon CLI.
+You can retrieve the primary public DNS name using the Amazon EMR console and the Amazon CLI.

-Connect to the master node using SSH and an Amazon EC2 private key on Linux, Unix, and Mac OS X
+Connect to the primary node using SSH and an Amazon EC2 private key on Linux, Unix, and Mac OS X

 To create an SSH connection authenticated with a private key file, you need to specify the Amazon EC2 key pair private key when you launch a cluster.
-If you launch a cluster from the console, the Amazon EC2 key pair private key is specified in the Security and Access section on the Create Cluster page.
-For more information about accessing your key pair, see Amazon EC2 key pairs in the Amazon EC2 User Guide for Linux Instances.
+For more information about accessing your key pair, see Amazon EC2 key pairs in the Amazon EC2 User Guide.

 Your Linux computer most likely includes an SSH client by default.
 For example, OpenSSH is